 5 Top Tips to REALLY Make an Impression With Your First Dance

-Whether you love the idea of showing off your moves beside the one you love on your wedding day, or the thought of all eyes on you leaves you a little apprehensive, there’s no denying a first dance is an exciting part of any wedding.
+Do you love the idea of showing off your moves on your wedding day, or does the thought of all eyes on you leaves you a little apprehensive?
+There’s no denying a first dance is an exciting part of any wedding.

-More and more, brides and grooms are taking the leap and creating special, unique routines for their first dance that will make their wedding guests laugh, cry and proud to witness it.
+More often, brides and grooms are taking the leap and creating special.
+Unique routines for their first dance that will make their wedding guests laugh, cry and proud to witness it.

 What’s the key to creating the perfect first dance for you?